chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 This is all about minimizing cognitive load.
 Once you read a unit-safe line, you're done!
 You know that _if_ your program contains a unit error, then it lives somewhere else.

+**(click)**
 The way you get this is to _name_ the unit, at the _callsite_, every time you enter or exit the units library.
-So, with a height of 1.87 meters, when we say `height = meters(1.87)`, we have _named the unit_ as we enter the library.
+So when we say `height = meters(1.87)`, we have _named the unit_ as we enter the library.
 Our value is stored safely inside of the _quantity_, `height`.

 We know that every operation we can perform on `height` will _safeguard_ that unit information.

+**(click)**
+Multiplication.

+**(click)**
+Comparison.

 And the only way to get that raw value out is to _name the unit_ once again.

+**(click)**
 So, let's say we're serializing this in a protobuf.
 We would call `proto.set_height_m(height.in(meters))`.  "m", "meters": this is a "unit-safe handoff".
 We don't need to see a _single other line_ of our program to know that _this line_ handles units correctly.

-Now, in fairness, I have received some pushback about this interface, and the lack of a function to just get the underlying value without naming the unit at the callsite.  _However_, one hundred percent of that pushback came in the _design phase_.
+Now, in fairness, I have received some pushback about this design, and how it forces people to repeat the unit.
+However, _one hundred percent_ of that pushback came in the _design phase_.
 In the two-plus years we've been using it in production, I haven't received a single complaint.
-Not only is unit safety just not a burden, but you really do come to appreciate it!
+Not only is unit safety just not _actually_ a burden, but you really do come to appreciate it!
 It's hard to go back to calling `.count()` on a duration.

-In terms of other libraries, mp-units is the only one I know which follows this principle, and its unit safety is every bit the equal of Au.
+In terms of other libraries, mp-units is the only one I know which follows this principle, and its unit safety is now every bit the equal of Au.

 ---